apmp-dxfg/m-layer-concept/docs/m_layer_expressions.rst

      - any monotonic increasing function of :math:`x`
    * - nominal
      - any 1-to1 substitution for :math:`x`

-M-layer scales associate a unit, or some other reference, with a scale type.
-This is helpful in distinguishing between closely related expressions.
-For example, a ratio scale associated with unit degree Celsius is distinct from an interval scale associated with the same unit (the former would be appropriate for expression of a temperature difference whereas the latter would be used to express absolute temperature).

 Aspects
 -------

-Unit systems like the SI do not make explicit reference to quantity in expressions.
-Nevertheless, the kind of quantity can usually be inferred from contextual information.
-This poses a problem for digital systems, because the kind of quantity cannot be obtained in a systematic way.
-The M-layer uses a component, called aspect, to represent the kind of quantity in an expression.
+Unit systems like the SI do not make explicit reference to quantity.
+They take for granted that the kind of quantity can usually be inferred from contextual information.
+This poses a problem for digital systems, which need to operate in a systematic way.
+The M-layer uses the aspect component to represent the kind of quantity in an expression.

-Aspect represents the nature of what is being measured and is interpreted more broadly than just a kind of quantity.
-Aspects may include things that are not considered physical quantities (like mass or length), such as the intelligence scores of a group of students, or the hardness of a material.
 The aspect is used to discern legitimate conversion and casting operations for expressions.

+Aspect is interpreted more broadly than kind of quantity, because aspects may include things that are not considered physical quantities (such as the intelligence of students, or the hardness of a material).